 - new Trident Kraken

-- Case-mate Pop! / Acase Easy Carry (tie)
+- Case-mate Pop! / Acase Easy Carry (no longer being produced)

 These are actual case studies of using the products over an extended period of time.
 The final overall rating for each case, while largely dictated by the other categories is entirely subjective; I chose it.
 But I’m the one who’s been managing this library, so I’ve had the most interaction with the devices and cases, many times having to figure out exciting and exotic new ways to fit 10 iPads and their chargers into a backpack.
 (It can be done).
 All cases are for the original, full-size iPad 2/3/4, with the exception of the Finties, because once I had tried those, I went hog-wild and ordered them for our new Mini’s as well.
 We’re currently looking at iPad Air cases, but that’s another entry.